 Parachute has spokespeople nationwide available to speak with the media.
 Our head office is based in Toronto but we are connected to experts across Canada.
 Here are some of our spokespeople who frequently speak with journalists.

-Vice-President, Knowledge Transfer and Stakeholder Relations
+Interim President and CEO, Vice-President, Knowledge Transfer and Stakeholder Relations

 Neurosurgeon, CM, MC, PhD, FRCS